Sweating is a normal biological reaction to heat. When sweat evaporates from the skin, there is a cooling effect on the body.

 - Daily physical exercise

-Almost everyone experiences both normal and isolated cases of extreme sweating.
+Almost everyone experiences both normal and isolated cases of excessive sweating.
 Many cases are not health-related, as explained in this article.

 Regardless, not too many people are fond of sweat stains or smells.